forrestdavis/Natural_Classes/README.md

-# Natural_Classes
+# SPE_Rule_Generator
-This is a program with the goal of generating the possible natural classes of a language given an inventory and a feature set.
-Currently working on generating the minimum set of distinctive features given a set of sounds.
+This is a program with the goal of generating SPE style rules given a set of features, a language inventory, a list of sounds you would like to look at, and a set of words that exhibit the environments of the sound.

+Currently works on given test set, need to check other types of SPE rules.
+In future developement, this would ideal determine possible allophones and contrastive sounds without the need for user inputed parameters.